lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 **delete** | `O(1)`       | `O(n²)`

-If the hash table implementation uses open addressing, a colliding key is checked against all elements in the linked list (to see whether the key is a duplicate).
+If the hash table implementation uses open addressing, a colliding key is checked against all elements in the linked list.

 If you insert `n` elements you check `1+2+3+..+(n-1)` elements for equality (a complexity of `O(n²)`).